cloudera/cdp-dev-docs/api-docs-beta/swagger/request_signing.md

 ## Step 4.
 Add the signature to the HTTP request

-After calculating the signature string and the encoded authorization parameters string, add them to the API request using the `Authorization` HTTP header.
+After calculating the signature string and the encoded authorization parameters string, add them to the API request using the `x-altus-auth` HTTP header.

 The value for the header is the concatenation of the encoded authentication parameters string and the signature string, separated by a single period character.